Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 The accessibility of transport in Willunga is rated as good, with residents typically located approximately 260 meters from their nearest transport stop.
-On average, there are 42 trips per day across all routes, which equates to about 21 weekly trips per individual stop.
+On average, there are 42 trips per day across all routes, which equates to around 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport